pranavshetty17/Cross-Space-Attacks/README.md

 5. Use the transformed trajectories together with IMU measurements in `ESKF.m` for state estimation.
 6. Perform observation-space vulnerability analysis using `simultaneous_spoof.ipynb`.

+## Disclaimer

+This repository is **not affiliated with or maintained by the authors of SLAMSpoof**.
+We do **not** claim ownership of the SLAMSpoof framework or its source code.

+Our work uses **SLAMSpoof** (https://github.com/Keio-CSG/slamspoof) solely as a research tool to perform the experiments and analyses presented in our paper.
+All credit for the implementation and development of SLAMSpoof belongs to its original authors.

 ## Notes

 * The experiments are based on KITTI Sequence 00.